MyNameIsMikeGreen/tech-notes/WIP/AwsSolutionsArchitect(Associate)CertificationNotes.md

     * Permission groups
     * File shares
   * For user management, many organisations have a local AD server on their network that is used to authenticate users logging into one of the many client machines also on the network.
 It means that anybody's credentials will work on any of the organisation's machines.
-* A trust-connection can be established with an existing on-premesis AD server.
+* A trust-connection can be established with an existing on-premises AD server.
-  * Any requests for authentication will be checked against the databases in both the on-premesis and hosted versions of AD.
+  * Any requests for authentication will be checked against the databases in both the on-premises and hosted versions of AD.
 If it exists in either, the request is approved.
-* The service can be configured in such a way that it manages no data itself, but instead simply acts as a proxy for an on-premesis AD server.
+* The service can be configured in such a way that it manages no data itself, but instead simply acts as a proxy for an on-premises AD server.
   * This is known as *AD Connector*
 * A simplified version of Microsoft AD is also available on AWS, called *Simple AD*.
   * It offers a subset of features of the full AWS Active Directory offering.
-  * In this setup, only a hosted version of AD exists, no on-premesis counterpart.
+  * In this setup, only a hosted version of AD exists, no on-premises counterpart.
   * Instead of being a hosted Microsoft AD, it is actually a hosted Samba AD, this follows many of the same protocols, but is not feature-complete.

 # AWS SSO